The ultimate insult guide: a useful list of swear words and one-liners

 Twenty years later, the 1974 American series Happy Days contributed to the mainstreaming of the term, which at the time meant someone who was “square”, goofy, and certainly not cool, like the Fonz.
 Aaaayyy.

-The term“nerd” also evokes a lack of social skills, and/or a passionate interest in science, mathematics and IT or other niche interests.
-Note: Nerd culture (things like Star Wars, Comics books, Video Games, etc.) has more recently been reclaimed as a source of pride.
+The term “nerd” also evokes a lack of social skills, and/or a passionate interest in science, mathematics and IT or other niche interests.
+Note: Nerd culture (things like Star Wars, comic books, video games, etc.) has more recently been reclaimed as a source of pride.
 It has also become a huge source of content and money for Hollywood, as the concept has become more mainstream and nostalgic to generations with power and influence.

 Example: I met this guy who collects comic books and stamps, he’s such a nerd.